Jet Set Radio: Promotion and release

 Jet Set Radio was released in Japan on June 29, 2000.
 In North America, it was released on October 31 as Jet Grind Radio due to trademark problems for "Jet Set" in the United States at the time.
 The PAL version was released later on November 24 under the original name.
-The North American and PAL versions contained two new maps, new songs, and other in-game content designed to increase the game's appeal to Western audiences.
+The North American and PAL versions contained two new maps, new songs, and other content designed to increase the appeal to Western audiences.
 To promote the North American release, Sega of America held a "Graffiti is Art" competition for contestants to enter their own graffiti art pieces to Sega.
 Sega chose five finalists and flew them into San Francisco, California on October 21, where they competed to make graffiti art pieces on a canvas within a 3 and a half-hour timeframe for a prize of $5000.
 Mayor of San Francisco, Willie Brown discovered the competition and attempted to revoke Sega of America's permit, but was unsuccessful due to obtaining the permit legally.